Best Practices for Access Point Security in WatchGuard Cloud

 - Deploy the configuration to your access points.

-For more information about Airspace Monitoring, go to Access Point Airspace Monitoring
+For more information about Airspace Monitoring requirements and configuration, go to Access Point Airspace Monitoring.

 Enable ThreatSync Integration